RosettaCommons/documentation/RosettaScripts-JD3.md

 ## RosettaScripts JD3

-This app uses a file called the `job_definition_file` to run a RosettaScript with different inputs or settings in a single job.
+This app uses a file called the `job_definition_file` to run a RosettaScript with different inputs or settings in a single run.
 It is extremely useful for benchmarking.
+It is called RosettaScripts JD3 as it uses a new Job Distribution framework in Rosetta that was created by Andrew Leaver-Fay.

 ## Reference